Spell My Name with an "S" aka: Transliteration Trouble

 A more subtle example is Golliwogs' Cakewalk from the same album.
 Debussy named this piece Golliwogg's Cakewalk, referring specifically to the heroic character created by Florence Kate Updike, and not the generic archetype (particularly not Enid Blyton's racist version).

 There have been so many different spellings about how to write *NSYNC's name, that they finally had to comment on it on Twitter.
-It's *NSYNC in all caps with an asterisk.

 Religion and Mythology